 A registered nurse will call you the afternoon before your scheduled surgery to inform you of your arrival time.
 Please arrive promptly to the surgical center at the time given to you by the nurse.

-Please ensure you have filled out your Simple Admit form online.
+Please ensure you have filled out your One Medical Passport form online.
 It is extremely important that we have your medical history prior to your arrival to best prepare for your surgery.
-If you cannot access Simple Admit, call our center and ask to speak with a nurse who will go over this information with you.
+If you cannot access One Medical Passport, call our center and ask to speak with a nurse who will go over this information with you.

 FOOD & DRINK GUIDELINES

 Do not eat or drink anything after midnight.
 If you are scheduled for a late afternoon arrival, you may be able to ingest something in the morning, but please do not eat or drink until you have checked in advance with a WCOSC nurse.